Clarithromycin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Clarithromycin and zidovudine (Retrovir®) should be taken at least 2 hours apart from each other, if you also take zidovudine.
+- If you also take zidovudine, clarithromycin and zidovudine should be taken at least 2 hours apart.

 Warnings While Using This Medicine